neo4j-contrib/spatial/README.md

 ## Layers and GeometryEncoders ##

 The primary type that defines a collection of geometries is the Layer.
 A layer contains an index for querying.
-In addition a Layer can be an EditableLayer if it is possible to add and modify geometries in the layer.
+In addition, a Layer can be an EditableLayer if it is possible to add and modify geometries in the layer.
 The next most important interface is the GeometryEncoder.

 The DefaultLayer is the standard layer, making use of the WKBGeometryEncoder for storing all geometry types as byte[]